 Mobile Banner & Interstitial Ad Specs

-To ensure quality ad delivery and display, markup limitations must be enforced.
-Ad developers should pay special attention to how their creatives appear and function on different types of devices in both app and web platforms.
+Ad developers should pay special attention to how their creatives function on different types of devices in both app and web platforms.
 Use the AOL Expo App to view your ads as they would appear on our SDK.

-The Mobile Marketing Association (MMA) defines standard banner sizes that can be selected to suit the device.
-To the extent possible, the Marketplace will include the device parameters in the bid request to assist with targeting campaigns or ad variations onto compatible devices.
+The Mobile Marketing Association (MMA) defined standard banner sizes that fit mobile devices.
+Whenever possible, the Marketplace includes device parameters in the bid request.
+This helps with targeting campaigns and getting compatible ad variations onto the right devices.

 ONE by AOL: Mobile currently supports the ad types described below.
 By default, any of these can be delivered in response to a bid request.
-However, the publisher may restrict this list based on knowledge of the type of ad they have used when building their site.
+However, the publisher has the right to restrict this list.

 Several ONE by AOL: Mobile publishers support MRAID 2.0 to facilitate the delivery of Rich Media ads.
 See Industry Resources for more MRAID detail.